jadegosar/jadegosar.github.io/index.md

 [Maverik Case Competition](/pdf/Maverik_Project_Presentation.pdf)

 <small>As part of the final Capstone course in the University of Utah’s MS in Business Analytics program, my team competed in a Maverik-sponsored case competition focused on forecasting first-year sales for new stores across four major product categories.
-We developed and tuned a Random Forest model that outperformed the majority classifier, yielding an estimated $505M increase in ROI.
 Our team ultimately placed second among all MSBA program teams and the GitHub Repository with more detailed project information can be [found here.](https://github.com/jadegosar/Maverik-Case-Competition)</small>

 ---
 [Determining Default Risk for Loan Company](https://github.com/jadegosar/Home_Credit_Default_Risk)

-<small>The objective of this project was to create a supervised analytical model to help Home Credit predict how capable each applicant is of repaying a possible loan, giving them the ability to intervene before borrowers default and reach an underserved population.</small>
+<small>The objective of this project was to create a supervised analytical model to help Home Credit predict how capable each applicant is of repaying a possible loan, giving them the ability to intervene before borrowers default and reach an underserved population.
+We developed and tuned a Random Forest model that outperformed the majority classifier, yielding an estimated $505M increase in ROI.</small>

 ---
 [Forbes Top 2000 Companies of 2017 Dashboard](https://github.com/jadegosar/Tableau_Projects)